Shapes of various colours patterned together

 Appropriate Use of Antipsychotics

-More than 78,000 people in Canada aged 65 and older are newly diagnosed with dementia every year.1 Often people living with dementia are prescribed antipsychotic medications to help manage their negative personal expressions or behaviours.
+Every year, more than 78,000 people1 in Canada aged 65 and older are newly diagnosed with dementia and often prescribed antipsychotic medications in an attempt to manage responsive behaviours.

 Program Overview :

-The Appropriate Use of Antipsychotics (AUA) approach focuses on leveraging person-centered approaches to care as a means to deprescribing antipsychotics that no longer benefit and potentially cause harm for people living with dementia.
-Research shows this can improve the person’s quality of life and safety, providers’ work–life balance, and family and care partners’ satisfaction.
+The Appropriate Use of Antipsychotics (AUA) approach focuses on leveraging person-centered approaches to care as a means to deprescribe antipsychotics that no longer benefit and potentially cause harm for people living with dementia.
+Research shows this can improve quality of life and safety for the person living with dementia, work–life balance for care providers, and the satisfaction of family and essential care partners.

+The image above describes the components of the AUA approach to care in practice.
 HEC first identified the AUA approach through our EXTRA: Executive Training Program.
 We then partnered with long-term care homes and provinces across Canada to spread the approach, first through a national collaborative, and then through provincial collaboratives in New Brunswick, Newfoundland and Labrador, Prince Edward Island and Quebec.
-We have supported more than 300 long-term care homes to safely deprescribe antipsychotics for people living with dementia.
+We have supported hundreds of long-term care homes to safely deprescribe antipsychotics for people living with dementia.

 1 Public Health Agency of Canada.
 (2019).
 A Dementia Strategy for Canada: Together We Aspire.
 Retrieved from: https://www.canada.ca/content/dam/phac-aspc/images/services/publications/diseases-conditions/dementia-strategy/National%20Dementia%20Strategy_ENG.pdf